Why Study French?

 Students with prior experience in French, however acquired (e.g., in high school, at another institution, or via study abroad), work with department faculty members to determine an appropriate level at which to start.
 In general, one year of high school language instruction is the equivalent to one university-level course.
 Students who have taken four years or more of one language in high school are generally eligible to take 300-level language courses at CWRU, but the department recommends starting with a course numbered under 320.

-Students seeking to complete this major and degree program must meet the general requirements for bachelor’s degrees and the general requirements of the College of Arts and Sciences.
-Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the latter set of requirements.
+Students seeking to complete this major and degree program must meet the general requirements for bachelor’s degrees and the Unified General Education Requirements.
+Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the school-specific requirements associated with this major.

 The major in French requires a minimum of 10 courses, equivalent to 30-35 credit hours.